avdept/avdept/README.md

 - 🌱 I’m currently learning **embedded development using stm32, nrf and few other manufacturers**

-- 📄 Know about my experiences [https://www.linkedin.com/in/alex-sinelnikov/](https://www.linkedin.com/in/alex-sinelnikov/)
+- 📄 Know more about my experiences [https://www.linkedin.com/in/alex-sinelnikov/](https://www.linkedin.com/in/alex-sinelnikov/)

 - 🚀 Read my thoughts in my [blog](https://alexsinelnikov.blog)